CSC690TermProject/In-the-Middle2/README.md

 4) Everytime the map opens, it would open to the user's current location, (as of 4/14/18, the Bay Area's coordinates are hardcoded in).

 #### Tasks:
-1) Display location A and B textfields and 'Dine' button asset over GoogleMaps view.
+1) Display location A and B textfields and 'Dine' button asset over GoogleMaps View.
 2) Ask for user location permission.
 3) Implement method that takes in locations A and B and returns the median distance.
 4) Implement Yelp API.
-5) Make Yelp TableView with button to go back to Map view.
+5) Make Yelp TableView with button to go back to Map View.
 ##### If there's time:
-6) Make circular thumbnails of three restaurants that appear over the median point in the Map view.
+6) Make circular thumbnails of three restaurants that appear over the median point in the Map View.